 However, due to the special nature of the e-Residency program, there are some caveats you must be aware of:

 - Fuel/gas invoices from domestic trips within a country are generally not included.
 I.E: if you travel from Madrid to Barcelona (both in Spain) by car, that’s not included.
 Curiously enough, public transport trips are allowed as long as you are visiting a customer or going to a work meeting.
 I.E: if you take the underground in Paris to visit one of your customers at their offices in the city center.

 - Vacation and holiday trips.
 They are especially wary about trips to your home country, especially during the holiday seasons.
 You will need to justify that this was, in fact, a business trip.

 - Permanent offices.
-As you are supposed to be a digital nomad and travel the world, the maximum time that you can declare a concrete office or rental as a business expense is 6 months.
+To avoid having a permanent establishment in any other country, the maximum time that you can declare a concrete office or rental as a business expense is 6 months.